Postherpetic neuralgia treatment

 For practical management, prioritize antiviral initiation within 72 hours for acute zoster, document indications for antivirals beyond that window (immunocompromise, ocular disease, progressive lesions), and incorporate Shingrix into preventive planning for eligible adults per CDC/ACIP guidance.
 For established PHN, select first-line neuropathic agents (gabapentin, pregabalin, or a tricyclic antidepressant) tailored to comorbidity and adverse-effect profile, consider topical 5% lidocaine or high-concentration capsaicin for localized allodynia, and refer to pain or neurology services for refractory cases where nerve blocks or spinal cord stimulation are considered.
 This page provides a structured, step-by-step framework for clinical decision-making.

-Create a ChatGPT article prompt for postherpetic neuralgia treatment
+Open a ChatGPT article prompt workflow for postherpetic neuralgia treatment

-Build an AI article outline and research brief for postherpetic neuralgia treatment
+Review an article outline and research brief for postherpetic neuralgia treatment

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.